tw-haiven/haiven/README.md

 There are 4 options:
 - Ollama (locally)
-- Azure OpenAI Services
+- Azure AI Studio
 - AWS Bedrock
-- Google AI
+- Google AI Studio

 #### Option 1: Use Ollama locally on your machine